Who Does What in Local Government

 Your Ward Councillor

-You elect a ward councillor to represent the specific area or ward where you live.
-Ward councillors are your direct link to the municipal council.
-They are responsible for raising residents’ concerns, helping resolve service delivery issues, and keeping residents informed about municipal progress and decisions.
-Ward councillors are meant to be accessible, to act on your problems, and to ensure that the voices of people in their ward are heard.
+In local elections, you elect a ward councillor to represent your area (or “ward”).
+This person is your closest link to the municipal council.
+They are responsible for your concerns, helping fix service delivery issues, and keeping you informed about municipal progress and decisions.
+Ward councillors are meant to be easy to reach and must assist you as far as they are able to, to get your problems fixed.
 Watch this short video by the Civic Academy SA to get a good summary.

 Find the contact details for your ward councillor here, and more about how to hold them accountable here